Varner’s 81 at PGA worst round in final group of a major

 It was the best thing to happen to Varner on Sunday.

-The 174th-ranked player in the world shot an 11-over 81 and went from sole possession of second place to finishing tied for 36th with a 6-over score.
+The 174th-ranked player in the world shot an 11-over 81 and went from sole possession of second place to finishing tied for 36th with a 6-over score, costing him perhaps $1 million had he remained in contention.

-It marked the first time a player in the last pairing on the final day of a major shot in the 80s.
+It was the worst score of the final day of this event.

 “Man, it’s just rough.
 It was hard.
 It was really hard,” said Varner, whose only win was in the 2017 Australian PGA championship.
 “I just didn’t play well enough.
 It was a great experience.
 I’m going to get a lot better.
 It’s just a hard golf course.
 I don’t know, I don’t know.
 It’s good.”